harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/xray-scanner-reference.md

 ---
-title: Jfrog Artifact and JFrog xray scanner reference
+title: JFrog Artifactory and JFrog Xray scanner reference
 description: Image scans with Jfrog xray
 sidebar_position: 330
 ---

-You can ingest scan results from JFrog Artifact and Jfrog xray.
-The standard workflow is to create a CI Build or Security Tests stage to your pipeline, add a Security step, and then use `setting:value` pairs to configure the step as specified below.
+You can ingest scan results from JFrog Artifactory and JFrog Xray.
+The standard workflow is to create a CI Build or Security Tests stage in your pipeline, add a Security step, and then use `setting:value` pairs to configure the step as specified below.

 ## Before you begin